 If you’re self-employed and receive unemployment because of COVID-19, you won’t have to pay federal self-employment tax on your unemployment compensation.
 Normally, income you make through self-employment is subject to federal (and potentially state) income and self-employment taxes.

 Self-employment tax applies to net earnings and is made up of Social Security (12.4%) and Medicare (2.9%) taxes.

 Under normal circumstances, you probably wouldn’t qualify for regular unemployment insurance benefits if you’re self-employed.
 But federal coronavirus legislation has paved the way for states to pay unemployment to many people who ordinarily wouldn’t qualify for it — including those who work for themselves.
 So, if your self-employment income has dried up as a result of COVID-19, you may be able to receive pandemic emergency unemployment compensation.

 But be aware that pandemic unemployment benefits aren’t forever, and they are taxable.
-Unless the federal government acts to create additional relief, Pandemic Unemployment Compensation payments will end on or before July 31, 2020, and PUA benefits will wrap up on or before Dec.
+Pandemic Unemployment Compensation payments ended on July 31, 2020, and PUA benefits will wrap up on or before Dec.
 31, 2020.
 Just keep in mind that these deadlines are the maximum time allowed for these programs under current federal law and your state may end these programs earlier.